astanecki/querek-vue/README.md

-# querek - installing signed application without using official store
+# querek - installing signed mobile application without using official store

 This app gives you possibility to distribute your app over the air.
 That means, you can share it in non-market manner for you and your friends in the team.
 Just scan QR code and install Android & iOS app directly from URL.